NeuroTechX/ntx_slack_archive/_montreal.md

  >Sounds good, I'll try to stay naive then.
 I'll show up Nov 17, if you start ahead, let me know and I'll make sure to keep up on my own.

+11/5/2017 8:40 PM

+ **fred-simard** :

+ >Side note, I plan on doing it in python, but that shouldn't restrain anyone from trying something else.